erics118/query-skhd/README.md

-# parse-skhd
+# query-skhd
-A shell script to parse skhd config
+A shell script to parse and output the skhd config as JSON.